MervinPraison/praisonaiwp-cli/ARCHITECTURE.md

 praisonaiwp "update post 123 change the 2nd occurrence of 'old' to 'new'"

 # Find
-praisonaiwp "find 'church' in post 123" praisonaiwp "show me all posts with 'church'"
+praisonaiwp "find 'example' in post 123" praisonaiwp "show me all posts with 'example'"

 # List
 praisonaiwp "list all pages"